Tartan range inspired by migration

 The Iconic Tartan Laundry Bag: A Symbol of Migration and Displacement

-The humble tartan laundry bag, often instantly recognizable by its blue, red, and white (or black red and white) checkered pattern, has transcended its original utilitarian function to become an unlikely symbol of migration, displacement, and resilience.
-Known by different names around the world a “Ghana Must Go” in West Africa, “Chinatown tote” in parts of North America, and “refugee bag” in Europe, this cheap, durable bag has silently accompanied millions on their journeys through uncertain transitions, often bearing the weight of entire lives packed into a single piece of plastic and thread.
+The humble tartan laundry bag, often instantly recognisable by its blue, red, and white (or black red and white) checkered pattern, has transcended its original utilitarian function to become an unlikely symbol of migration, displacement, and resilience.
+Known by different names around the world a “Ghana Must Go” in West Africa, “Chinatown tote” in parts of North America, 'Sac Tati' in France and “refugee bag” in Europe, this cheap, durable bag has silently accompanied millions on their journeys through uncertain transitions, often bearing the weight of entire lives packed into a single piece of plastic and thread.

 Ghana must go bag displacement and migration